devops329/autograder/README.md

 ### Example Configuration

-This is an example `config.ts` file.
-It should never be committed.
+The service configuration file must exist in the root of the `backend` directory.
+This is an example `backend/config.ts` file.
+Since the file contains credentials, it should never be committed.

 ```javascript
 export const config = {